Alaqian/ECE-GY-6123-Image-and-Video-Processing/CA05/README.md

 * For these 2 images, the matched features points are not necessary from the same depth (and therefore not on the same plane), why we could still relate them by a homography?
 * Why the right image looks a bit blurry?

-We can relate the poinrts since we used SIFT (scale-invariant feature transform) descriptors .
+We can relate the points since we used SIFT (scale-invariant feature transform) descriptors .
 These descriptors are invariant to scale and orientation of images and robust to illumination fluctuations, noise, partial occlusion, and minor viewpoint changes in the images <a href='#ref1'>[1]</a>.

 The right image is blurry because it was warped to fit the left image.